 Now you need to snip all of the seams and around the outside on the blanket at 3/8″-1/2″ apart.
 No need to be exact, just snip along.
 Be careful to not cut into your stitching.
 Rag quilting scissors are almost a must.
 They have a spring to help you snip right along. double and triple check your quilt for missed seams.

 Now wash (I always use color catcher sheets just in case) and dry the quilt several times to promote the seams to fray a lot.
 For me, the third washing and drying seems to be the one to do it.
-After it comes out, I check the quilt to make sure I didn’t snip any of my stitching and cause a seam to come apart.
+After it comes out, I check the rag quilt to make sure I didn’t snip any of my stitching and cause a seam to come apart.
 If and when I do, I just sew the seam back up on my machine.
 I also like to trim up loose threads and any really “wild” frayed areas.
 That’s it, all there is to it.
 A beautiful rag quilt to enjoy or gift to someone else to enjoy!

-Here are some other rag quilts I’ve made:
+Some other rag quilts I’ve made:

 More posts like this: